vdclab/vdclab-wiki/ENDscript.md

 {.links-list}

-## Ease of Use

->ENDscript is relatively easy to use, has step-by-step explanations of the process, and an extensively detailed user guide.
-{.is-info}

 ## User Notes

 - PyMOL is required to take advantage of the ENDscript interactive representations.
 - Results are displayed in a pop-up window, so users must ensure the results pop-up isn't blocked by their browsers.
 - Results coloring and formatting explanations can be found in ESPript User Guide (see links, above).

+## Ease of Use

+ENDscript is relatively easy to use, has step-by-step explanations of the process, and an extensively detailed user guide.

 ## Citation